Transportation problems complicate another start of the school year for Seattle Public Schools

 The district is exploring other options, including using shuttle vans and combining routes, according to the email.
 It will also provide more ORCA cards to middle school students (all SPS high-school students receive one).
 First Student, the district’s transporation provider, is also working on recruitment, offering $3,000 signing bonuses to applicants with a commercial driver’s license, and $1,000 for new drivers.

-Other area districts, including Issaquah, Federal Way, and Lake Washington have also contended with the labor shortage.
+Other area districts, including Issaquah, Federal Way, and Lake Washington, have also contended with the labor shortage.
 Issaquah and Lake Washington are both reducing the number of routes they service.

 “As is true every year, during the first few weeks of school we work to adjust routes for several reasons, from traffic delays to balancing capacity,” Lake Washington’s spokesperson, Shannon Parthemer, wrote in an email.